 Factory and production performance

 The plant operates twenty-four hours per day during the beet campaign between September and January.
-About 12,500 tonnes of beets are delivered and converted to syrup and sugar per day.
+Several thousand tonnes of beets are delivered and converted to syrup and sugar per day.
 Some of the syrup produced daily is stored and converted to white sugar during a separate beet syrup campaign in May and June of the following year.

-The total volume of sugar produced at the factory can satisfy the needs of just under six million consumers.
-The factory's two sugar silos hold up to 70,000 tonnes of sugar.
+The total volume of sugar produced at the factory can satisfy the needs of five to six million consumers.
+The factory's two sugar silos hold more than 50,000 tonnes of sugar.

 Energy requirements and environment